Dinduks/vim-holylight/README.md

 ambient light value.
 Depending on the returned value it sets `background`'s value to `light` or `dark`.

+The binaries' source code can be found [here](https://gist.github.com/Dinduks/5899561).

 ## Customization
 If the setting that sets the background to light or dark doesn't suit you, you can easily change it.